 SCIENCE FAIRS AND COMPETITIONS FOR QUEENSLAND SCIENCE STUDENTS

-Each year, STAQ runs the successful Queensland Science Contest, a statewide science competition that feeds winning entries into the national competition, the BHP Foundation Science and Engineering Awards, which then feeds winners into the international competition.
+Each year, STAQ runs the successful Queensland Science Contest, a statewide science competition that feeds winning entries into the national competition, which then feeds winners into the international competition.
 But what other fairs and competitions exist around Australia for Queensland’s keen science students?

 The Big Science Competition is a one hour paper of 30 multiple-choice questions held at your school.
 Questions are aligned with the Australian Curriculum – Science, and are designed to challenge students to think critically and solve scientific problems.